In a Station of the Metro

 Petals on a wet, black bough.

 The Imagist movement included English and American poets in the early twentieth century who wrote free verse and were devoted to "clarity of expression through the use of precise visual images."
 A strand of modernism, Imagism was officially launched in 1912 when Ezra Pound read and marked up a poem by Hilda Doolittle, signed it "H.D.
-Imagiste," and sent it to Harriet Monroe at Poetry.
+Imagiste," and sent it to Harriet Monroe at Poetry magazine.